 - Activities that create demand for child health services and activities or approaches that promote appropriate family practices

 - Systematic efforts to improve the quality of child health services provided at the facility or community levels and data collection on quality improvement activities (including outcome measurements)

 - Technical assistance and support to advocate for and mobilize resources available for child health services

-MCSP also serves as the Secretariat of the Child Health Task Force (CHTF) (formerly the iCCM TF, 2009-2017).
+MCSP also served as the Secretariat of the Child Health Task Force (CHTF) (formerly the iCCM TF, 2009-2017).
 The mandate of the task force expanded from iCCM to child health after recognizing that increasing access to curative care through iCCM alone was not enough to achieve the health-related Sustainable Development Goals for children.